conradhalling/jekyll-theme-chirpy/_posts/2025-09-04-cape-cod-2025-day-two.md

 <iframe src="https://ridewithgps.com/embeds?type=trip&id=346533928&sampleGraph=true&distanceMarkers=true" style="width: 1px; min-width: 100%; height: 700px; border: none;" scrolling="no"></iframe>

-Salty's Market is an upscale deli and market where the employees are very friendly and helpful.
+Salty Market is an upscale deli and market where the employees are very friendly and helpful.
 I bought a sandwich, some bagels, and fruit.